SAFRAN-LAB/HODLR/docs/source/tutorial.rst

 Tutorial
 ********

 For the sake of this tutorial, we are going to be using the ``tutorial.cpp`` file that is listed under ``examples/`` since it demonstrates all the features of this library.
 For the most part, comments in the file demonstrate intended functionality.
-However, we go over the main functions that may be of interest to a user in this page.
+However, we go over the main functions that may be of interest to a user on this page.

 **NOTE**: It is assumed that you have already completed the installation process of getting the dependencies.